mlabs-haskell/plutus-simple-model/README.md

 It keeps the datum and value the same.

-### How to pay to addresses with staking credentials
+### How to pay to the addresses with staking credentials

 We can append the information on staking credential to anything that is convertible to `Address` by `HasAddress` type class with constructor `AppendStaking`.
-Also we have utility functions `appendStakingPubKey` and `appendStakingScript` which append `PubKeyHash` and `ValidatorHash` as staking credential.
+Also, we have utility functions `appendStakingPubKey` and `appendStakingScript` which append `PubKeyHash` and `ValidatorHash` as staking credential.

-For example we can append it to the `TypeValidator` of the script:
+For example, we can append it to the `TypeValidator` of the script:

 ```haskell
 payToScriptAddress (appendStakingPubKey stakingKey typedValidator) datum value